 Table 1: Participants' ranks for the 20 patient case scenarios (n=34)

-Figure 1: Every patient on the x-axis was ranked (1-20) by all the experts (y-axis).
-Exper panel members are indicated by colored shapes.
+Figure 1: Patients on the x-axis ranked (1-20) by the 34 experts, denoted by colored shapes

 References